Why is the Wailing Wall in Jerusalem significant? What do archaeologists want to do here and why can’t they?

 What is the Ophel and what does this mean?
 How big was the City of David?

 Now there’s a building that goes up against what used to be part of the Huldah gate.
 We see in the drawing how it was in Christ’s era.
-But how can archaeologists know beyond any shadow of doubt that Jesus was here at one time?

 The temple mount was created with such huge stones, there’s no known wood they wouldn’t crush.
 And yet they didn’t need any plaster since they were perfectly chiseled.